El Rito strives to return local news

 Whether we succeed or not in our promise to rebuild and improve these papers remains to be seen.
 You will be the judge.

-It’s important to note we need your support financially to invest in these businesses.
-We need more paid subscribers, and we need local advertising.
-We have a new responsibility to you and in return you will also have a major role in our success.
+It’s important to note we need your support financially in order to invest in these businesses.
+We need more paid subscribers and we need local advertising.
+We have a new responsibility to you and, in return, you also will have a major role in our success.

 Feel free to contact me at rconnor@elritomedia.com.

-Note: (EDITOR’S NOTE: This column is an opinion piece from Richard Connor, editor and publisher of the five newspapers of El Rito Media.)